ffWiener/RunicPortal/README.md

 # RunicPortal

-#### Warning - This can/will allow you to warp to portals that you have not unlocked.
+### Warning - This can/will allow you to warp to portals that you have not unlocked.
 Please use at your own risk and do not blame me if you get banned.
 This add-on is meant to remove the menu-lag interaction and add macro-ability to runic portal usage in a similar fashion to HomePoint addon.
 Much like this warning text.

+####Note: if this code is used in any fashion as a part of any other addon, please give credit.  :)

 This LUA is used to warp to any runic portal within FFXI.
 Simply type //rp [portal], where portal options are listed below.